The Apple Tart Treatment

-A concerned grandmother prayed for help in easing her sick grandchild's burden.
-The answer to her prayer surprised her.
+She prayed for help in easing her grandchild's burden.
+The answer she received surprised her.

 Lily, my seven-year-old granddaughter, lay in her hospital bed, knees drawn up to her chest, her body coiled in pain.
 “It feels like my back is broken,” she whispered.
 Her mama sat by her side, stroking her face.
 I hovered, wishing there was something more I could do besides worry.